| Iqaluit

 presumably to display to the Royal Family and the curious English public.
 The Inuit did

 not live long in that strange land.
+In another clash he was stabbed in

 the buttocks with an arrow, becoming the first Englishman known to have been wounded by an